CleanCut/cleancut/golang.md

 I use Go at my day job.
 Here's some random stuff I want to remember.

-- Never use bare `return` keywords with a function that returns values.
+- Never use bare (aka naked) `return` keywords with a function that returns values.
 Bare `return`s force you to run the whole function in your head to figure out what's being returned, and humans are terrible at that.
 - Put the type on every function parameter, it's clearer: `func(id int, iterations int)`, not `func(id, iterations int)`
 - Don't use `goto` except to break out of (or continue) a nested loop, and that should be exceedingly rare.
 - Always use the company `GOPROXY` if you're doing work stuff.